danreeves/danreev.es/pages/photography.md

 # Photography

 I shoot on a Minolta SRT 101, a manual 35mm film camera.
-I love the deliberate process & beautiful images.
+I love the deliberate process.